 On 16th August 1819 in St Peter's Fields, Manchester, armed cavalry charged a peaceful crowd of around 60,000 people gathered to listen to anti-poverty and pro-democracy speakers.
 It is estimated that 18 were killed, and over 700 seriously injured.

-We are campaigning for a RESPECTFUL, INFORMATIVE and PROMINENT memorial to this major event in the history of Manchester and its people, and to those who died that day.
+We are campaigning for a RESPECTFUL, INFORMATIVE and PERMANENT memorial to this major event in the history of Manchester and its people, and to those who died that day.

 For more details and latest updates see our Facebook page